 Most of us are so caught up in the "now" that we rarely think about the kind of legacy we will leave behind, whether we move from one job to another (or to retirement), our children move out of home, or our lives come to an end.
 Far too many leaders assume legacy is something they need to think about later in life.
-Others do not leave a legacy at all (those who follow are left to pick up the pieces), or their work and vision quickly dissipate and they are quickly forgotten.
+Others do not leave a legacy at all (those who follow are left to pick up the pieces), or their work and vision quickly dissipate and they are forgotten.

 Good legacy building starts now.

-Life "goes on" and all leaders ultimately disappear from the scene (see Psalm 146:3, 4).
-New generations come and old ones go.
-Great visions and passion (sometimes entire movements) lose their appeal and disappear as a result of inter-generational change.

-After a couple of generations few people will know we even existed.
+Yesterday has gone and cannot be re-lived.
+Life "goes on" (see Psalm 146:3, 4).
+New generations come and old ones disappear.
+Great visions and passion (sometimes entire movements) lose their relevance, currency and appeal and vanish into the ether as a result of inter-generational change.
+After a couple of generations few people outside our families will know we even existed.
 Consider the fading names on gravestones at the local cemetery.
 See how much (if anything) you know about those lie there - and whether or not you care.
 The fact is, most of what we do will not last; things we cherish will ultimately "perish with the using" (Colossians 2:22).
 Unless we think seriously about the kind of legacy we are developing it is likely we will leave nothing worth inheriting.

-It is time to think about what sort of impact you want to make?

-Thinking about your legacy will make you a better leader straight away.
-It will exert a positive impact on the way you plan and lead and how you communicate and the values you hold.
+It is time to consider what sort of impact on the future you wish to make?
+Thinking about your legacy will encourage you to be a more intentional leader straight away.
+It will exert a positive influence on the way you plan and lead, and how you weigh up and communicate the values you hold.

 Finally, Christian leadership is not "about you".
 It is about glorifying Jesus Christ.
-Your legacy is not about celebrating your life or achievements, but maximizing the influence you can have in the lives of others so that you know your work for God is not in vain (1 Corinthians 15:58).
+Your legacy is not about celebrating your name, your life, or your great achievements, but maximizing the influence you can have in the lives of others so that you know your work for God is not in vain (1 Corinthians 15:58).

 Make your life count.
 Do it now.
+Whatever you do will have consequences.

-A good legacy is an essential element of Christian discipleship.
+A legacy of integrity is an essential element of Christian discipleship.

-What do we Mean by Legacy?
+What do we Mean by "Legacy"?